-by two or more institutions, the names of the institutions issuing the joint degree should be indicated specifying the institution at which the major part of the qualification has been obtained, if applicable.
+2.3 Indicate the name of the institution awarding the qualification in the original language.
+Where a degree is issued jointly by two or more institutions, the names of the institutions issuing the joint degree should be indicated.
 The status of the institution refers above all to whether it has successfully undergone a quality assurance and/or accreditation exercise or procedure, and this should be clearly indicated.
-If the responsible QA/Accreditation Agency is registered in EQAR, this should be clearly noted.
+If the responsible QA/Accreditation Agency is registered in EQAR, this should be mentioned.
+It may also be relevant to give the profile of the institution.
+If the provider is transnational or borderless, this should be clearly noted.
 As a (fictitious) example, this information could be given in the following form: "[Name of the institution] is a university which has undergone external quality assurance by agency X, registered in EQAR, in [name of the country] in 2015 with satisfactory results".

-- 2.4 Name and status of institution (if different from 2.3) administering studies (in original language): - 2.4 This refers to the institution which is responsible for the delivery of the programme.
+2.4 Name and status of institution (if different from 2.3) administering studies (in original language):

+2.4 This refers to the institution which is responsible for the delivery of the programme.
 This is often, but not always, the same as the institution awarding the qualification (see 2.3 above).
 Cases are known in which a higher education institution entitles another institution to deliver its programmes and issue its qualifications through a "franchise" or some type of "validation", "affiliation", etc. In some cases a branch campus may be located in a different country.
 If this is the case it should be indicated here.
-If there is a difference between the awarding institution and the institution delivering the programme leading to the qualification, indicate the status of both, see 2.3 above. - 2.5 Language(s) of instruction/examination: - 2.5 Indicate the language(s) by which the qualification was delivered and examined.
+If there is a difference between the awarding institution and the institution delivering the programme leading to the qualification, indicate the status of both, see 2.3 above.

+2.5 Language(s) of instruction/examination:

+2.5 Indicate the language(s) by which the qualification was officially delivered and examined.

-3 INFORMATION ON THE LEVEL AND LENGTH OF THE QUALIFICATION
+3 INFORMATION ON THE LEVEL AND DURATION OF THE QUALIFICATION

-The purpose of this section is to provide the information required to identify clearly the level of the qualification, and describe its length in credits and years.
+The purpose of this section is to provide the information required to identify clearly the level of the qualification, and describe its duration in years and credits

-- 3.1 Level of the qualification: - 3.1 Give the precise level of the qualification and its place in the specific national educational structure of awards, and/or in the National Qualifications Framework, if available (cross-referenced to the information in point 8).
+3.1 Level of the qualification:

+3.1 Give the precise level of the qualification and its place in the specific national educational structure of awards, and/or in the National Qualifications Framework, if available (cross-referenced to the information in point 8).
 Reference should also be made to the corresponding level in the two main overarching Qualifications Frameworks: QF-EHEA and/or EQF, e.g., Second cycle QF-EHEA/Level 7 EQF.
-Include any relevant information on "level indicators" that are nationally devised and recognised and which relate to the qualification.
-If possible, indicate the corresponding ISCED classification. - 3.2 Official length of programme in credits and years: - 3.2 Indicate the total student workload required and the official duration of the programme in years of full-time study.
+Include any relevant information on "level indicators" that are nationally devised and recognised and which relate to the qualification

+3.2 Official duration of programme in years and credits:

+Indicate the total student workload required and the official duration of the programme in years of full-time study.
 The student workload should be described in terms of credits and the credit system used should be indicated.
-EHEA countries are expected to make reference to the European Credit Transfer and Accumulation System (ECTS), e.g. 120 ECTS credits/2 years
+EHEA countries are expected to make reference to the European Credit Transfer and Accumulation System (ECTS)3, e.g. 2 years /120 ECTS credits

-3.3 Access requirements(s)
+3.3 Access requirement(s)